-83. What is an over-lapping ecological focus area?
+83. What is an over-lapping EFA?

-EU rules do not allow areas used for ecological focus area to be double counted.
+EU rules do not allow areas used for EFA to be double counted.

-Double counting will occur if a field (or part of a field) is declared as ecological focus area (most commonly land lying fallow or nitrogen fixing crops) and you also declare landscape features surrounding this area as ecological focus area.
-In such cases, the area of ecological focus area in the field will have to be reduced to take account of the area taken up by the landscape feature.
+Double counting will occur if a field (or part of a field) is declared as EFA (most commonly land lying fallow or nitrogen fixing crops) and you also declare landscape features surrounding this area as EFA.
+In such cases, the area of EFA in the field will have to be reduced to take account of the area taken up by the landscape feature.

-The reduction to be applied to this area is 50% of the converted area of the landscape feature (e.g. hedges, sheughs or dry stone walls) that borders the ecological focus area in the field and where these features form a field boundary.
-In such cases, 50% of the feature is embedded in the field where the other ecological focus area is located.
+The reduction to be applied to this area is 50% of the converted area of the landscape feature (e.g. hedges, sheughs or dry stone walls) that borders the EFA in the field and where these features form a field boundary.
+In such cases, 50% of the feature is embedded in the field where the other EFA is located.

-For hedges, the reduction will be the eligible length of hedge that surrounds the ecological focus area in the field multiplied by 5 (the conversion factor for a hedge) divided by 2.
-Therefore, where the boundary feature is a hedge, you must reduce the area of ecological focus area in the field by 2.5 square metres for each metre length of the hedge declared.
+For hedges and sheughs, the reduction will be the eligible length of the feature that surrounds the EFA in the field multiplied by 5 (the conversion factor for a hedge or a sheugh) divided by 2.
+Therefore, where the boundary feature is a hedge or a sheugh, you must reduce the area of EFA in the field by 2.5 square metres for each metre length of the hedge or sheugh declared.